NN4Neurosim/nn4n/README.md

 The yellow nodes represent neurons that project input signals to the hidden layer, the green neurons are in the hidden layer, and the purple nodes represent neurons that read out from the hidden layer neurons.
 Both input and readout neurons are 'imagined' to be there.
 I.e., they only project or receive signals and, therefore, do not have activations and internal states.

-#### Excitatory-Inhibitory Constrained CTRNN
+#### Excitatory-Inhibitory Constrained Continuous Time RNN
-The implementation of CTRNN also supports Excitatory-Inhibitory constrained continuous-time RNN (EIRNN) similar to what was proposed by H. Francis Song, Guangyu R. Yang, and Xiao-Jing Wang in [Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework](https://doi.org/10.1371/journal.pcbi.1004792)
+The implementation of Continuous Time RNN also supports Excitatory-Inhibitory constrained continuous-time RNN (EIRNN) similar to what was proposed by H. Francis Song, Guangyu R. Yang, and Xiao-Jing Wang in [Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework](https://doi.org/10.1371/journal.pcbi.1004792)

 A visual illustration of the EIRNN is shown below.